 And these are the full-frame images that I hoped to show some overcorrection because of the dominant green color.
 I still like the one corrected a la Kept Light!

 This process will bring you closest to seeing the clean colors of the scene.
-Some images may show little or no difference between the original and the newly cleaned virtual copy.
+Some images may show little or no difference between the original and the newly cleaned virtual copy with the color cast gone.
 The camera has done an excellent job.
 Give it a cookie!
 Other images may look worse, which may be real or perceptual.
 Look at what is missing and try to tweak it.

 I would first turn off any HSL color adjustments coming from the original.
 They may not be necessary.
 Also consider that the image may become brighter or darker because of the change in the color balance, adjust them if necessary.
 And, finally, the white balance may be overcorrected because of a dominant color.
 Try gently moving the hue or tint sliders in the direction of the missing color.
 If it is too blue, slide the hue towards yellow.
 If too green, shift the tint towards magenta.
 Or the opposites if you see different shifts.

 A few more pairs to compare if you like.
 They show the white balance set to as shot or adjusted as explained here.
 Their captions will indicate which is which.